Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 For in-depth visual and audio information on this condition, visit the Boston Children's Hospital Multimedia Library.

-ALCAPA stands for Anomalous Left Coronary Artery from the Pulmonary Artery.
-It is a very rare heart defect where the left coronary artery forms abnormally.
+ALCAPA is a very rare heart defect that occurs as a result of the left coronary artery forming abnormally.
 Instead of connecting to the aorta, as in a normal heart, it connects to the pulmonary artery.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”